What are the costs of moving/buying a house?

 Whether you are looking to buy your first home or you are planning to move to somewhere bigger/smaller or just to a new area there are going to be costs involved which you might not have considered.
 More and more people these days are opting to renovate their houses rather than move because it saves money in the long run.
-Take us for example, we have been in our current house for 8 years now.
-We love the area, we love our neighbours but truth be told, we are running out of space.
-We have looked around to buy a bigger place but it’s always the worry of rocking the boat when we are happy here AND there are some big costs involved.
+There are many different options to consider.
+One of them is to make adjustments to your house plan.
+TheHousePlanShop’s collection can help you modify the entire house and make it comfier for you.

 Land Registry Fee